 - Dust with icing sugar and serve.
 It is delicious hot with ice-cream.

-So what do you think… could you ever tire of chocolate and caramel?
+What do you think… could you ever tire of chocolate and caramel?
 Do you sometimes crave a fruity change… when was the last time you even saw malted milk flavouring?
-So many questions dear readers….
+So many questions!

 I hope you enjoy this twist on a classic recipe.